-To be eligible to teach undergraduate courses at MSU, instructors must have a master's degree.
-If a student in the program does not have a prior master's degree, they will become eligible for the master's degree in clinical psychology at MSU based on the credits they complete in the PhD program.
-Information about applying for a master's degree to enable teaching beginning in the third year of the program is posted on the program's Canvas site.
-The Psychology Department's Coordinator for Graduate Student Advancement will also advise students about these processes.
+To be eligible to teach undergraduate courses at Montclair State, instructors must have a master's degree.
+If a student in the program does not have a prior master's degree, they will become eligible for the master's degree in clinical psychology at Montclair State based on the credits they complete in the PhD program.
+Information about applying for a master's degree upon acceptance to the program, toward enabling teaching beginning in the third year of the program, is provided above and also posted on the program's Canvas site.
+The DCT and the Psychology Department's Coordinator for Graduate Student Advancement will also advise students about these processes.